AlpacaTravel/import-streams/README.md

 A simple tool that describes streams to process imports or data processing in YAML/JSON.

+It is built to help transform data between formats and sources, such as reading in data from any source, transforming it to the required format, and writing it to another location.

 ## Getting Started

 Let's start with creating an simple YAML file `stream.yaml` which will pipe a file obtained from this repository to the command line.